The Roman Empire

 CLASSROOMS WITHOUT WALLS

-The children recreate army formations outside.
+The children recreate army formations outside as part of Forest School on Friday afternoons.